opsmill/infrahub/docs/tutorials/getting-started/branches.md

 ---
-label: Branches and Version Control
+label: Branches and version control
 # icon: file-directory
 tags: [tutorial]
 order: 800
 ---
 # Manage changes with branching and version control

-In Infrahub, version control is natively integrated into the graph database which opens up some new capabilities like branching, diffing and merging data directly in the database.
+In Infrahub, version control is natively integrated into the graph database which opens up some new capabilities like branching, diffing, and merging data directly in the database.

 The default branch is called `main`.